KilledByAPixel/LittleJS/examples/breakoutTutorial/README.md

 Now you know the basics of how to use the LittleJS engine!
 [The final result with all the code from this tutorial is playable here.](https://killedbyapixel.github.io/LittleJS/examples/breakoutTutorial/)

-If you need a little help completing the tutoiral, [join us on the LittleJS discord](https://discord.gg/zb7hcGkyZe).
+If you need a little help completing the tutorial, [join us on the LittleJS discord](https://discord.gg/zb7hcGkyZe).

 Feel free to continue building on this tutorial to make a more interesting breakout game.
 What kind of ideas would you like to include?